64/cpp-faq/content/faq/iterators.md

 ```cpp
 for(int i: src)
 ```
-ok so let's explain what's actually is done here, basically the range-for will traverse through the range provided by the vector's iterator using begin(), end() and assign the value pointed by the iterator at that location to `i` by calling `operator*`, so this range-for can be simplified as:
+basically this range-for will traverse through the range provided by the vector's iterator using begin(), end() and assign the value pointed by the iterator at that location to `i` by calling `operator*`, so this range-for can be simplified as:
 ```cpp
 for(auto it = src.begin(); it != src.end(); ++it) {
     int i = *it;
     ...
 }
 ```
+see [range-for](https://en.cppreference.com/w/cpp/language/range-for) for more detailed explanation.

 ### interface of an iterator:
 begin: points to the beginning of a sequence.